 Practice Leader, Partner

-Her experience includes state and federal practice, trials, arbitrations, mediations and appeals in commercial litigation and Title IX/college disciplinary matters.
-She has represented numerous students both male and female in nearly 200 proceedings addressing a broad spectrum of disciplinary matters, including, academic dishonesty, theft, harassment, sexual misconduct, and gender discrimination at major college and universities across the country.
+Her experience includes state and federal practice, trials, arbitrations, mediations and appeals in commercial litigation, defamation actions and Title IX/college disciplinary matters.
+She has represented numerous students both male and female in over 300 proceedings addressing a broad spectrum of disciplinary matters, including, academic dishonesty, theft, harassment, sexual misconduct, and gender discrimination at major college and universities across the country.
 She regularly serves in a critical advisory role during student disciplinary proceedings.

 The primary goal of her college disciplinary practice is to advocate for student rights during the disciplinary process in all types of disciplinary matters, whether the student is a complainant or the accused.
-Accused students seek Ms. Lau’s assistance to help them develop an appropriate defense, and safeguard their due process rights before a life-altering decision is made.
-Meanwhile, complainants requiring support in navigating the disciplinary process look to Ms. Lau’s professional advocacy and guidance to ensure that their rights are protected and respected.
+Accused students seek Mrs. Lau’s assistance to help them develop an appropriate defense, and safeguard their due process rights before a life-altering decision is made.
+Meanwhile, complainants requiring support in navigating the disciplinary process look to Mrs. Lau’s professional advocacy and guidance to ensure that their rights are protected and respected.

 The core beliefs that guide her work are fairness, accountability and due process.
 Students seeking a resolution for their grievances on campus are entitled to a transparent and thorough process.
 At the same time, when male or female students go through a process in which they are presumed guilty until innocent, it runs contrary to due process, a stronghold of our American legal system.